 9) Elote-Style Corn Salad

-This is elote energy without the whole “butter all over your wrists” thing.
-Combine grilled corn, sautéed corn, or even thawed frozen corn with some mayonnaise or yogurt, lime, chili powder, and sprinkle with some salty cheese.
-I mean it as a compliment when I say it is loud-flavored.
-If you’ll be taking this items, pack the cheese and herbs separately and stir them in just before serving.
+This is like elote but you don’t have to worry about buttering up your wrists.
+You can put grilled corn, sautéed corn, or even thawed frozen corn mixed with mayo or yogurt, lime, chili powder, and some salty cheese.
+I mean this in a good way… it is LOUD.
+If you are going to take these things, pack the cheese and herbs separately and mix them in right before serving.

 10) Creamy Cucumber Salad